Polynomial representation of general partial Boolean functions with a single quantum query: Discussion and conclusion

-As above, the following problems are worthy of further exploration. \begin{itemize} \item [(1)]~Are there some simple formulations of the reduced partial Boolean functions computed by exact quantum 2-query algorithms?
-If so, how do we reduce them? \item [(2)]~Can we represent partial Boolean functions computed by exact quantum 2-query algorithms in a simple form and find out many new non-trivial examples? \end{itemize}
+As above, the generalization of these discoveries can be considered and are worthy of further exploration.
+That is, we can ask the following two interesting questions. \begin{itemize} \item [(1)]~Are there some equivalence relations of partial Boolean functions with $Q_{E}(f)=2, 3, \cdots$?
+If so, how do we convert them? \item [(2)]~Can we represent partial Boolean functions with $Q_{E}(f)=2, 3, \cdots$ by some polynomials and find out many non-trivial examples? \end{itemize}